Warsaw Radom Airport: Initial scheduled operations

 A LOT Polish Airlines Boeing 737 MAX 8 on the apron.

 In May 2015, one year after the certification, AirBaltic was the first airline to announce scheduled flights from Radom.
-The Latvian carrier scheduled three weekly flights to its home base in Riga with Bombardier Q400, starting on September 1.
+The Latvian carrier scheduled three weekly flights to its home base in Riga with Bombardier Q400, starting on 1 September.

-Czech Airlines was the second carrier to announce flights out of Radom in July 2015.
-The airline filed three-weekly flights from Radom to its hub in Prague using ATR 42 aircraft starting on 18 September.

 Both carriers commenced the flights as planned.
 Loads were very low.
 Overall, the airport handled some 220 passengers in September, equal to six travelers on each flight.

 Czech Airlines decided to discontinue its flights from and to Radom with effect of late October, that had an average load of three passengers.
 The suspension was officially caused by the lack of de-icing equipment.

-airBaltic followed and announced on short notice to cancel its services and end its co-operation with the airport from November 18 onwards.
+airBaltic followed and announced on short notice to cancel its services and end its co-operation with the airport from 18 November onwards.
 According to Wyborcza, flights to Riga even got surpassed by flights on the Prague route in terms of success.

-airBaltic hereby left the airport without any scheduled flights less than just three months after they had begun.

 Resumption of flights

 On 11 December 2015, Polish press informed that flights to Prague out of Radom would already resume on 20 December.
 Initially, the carrier would offer one rotation on Saturdays, before adding a second rotation on Fridays from 8 January.
 On 1 February, thrice-weekly frequency on Mondays were started.
 Flights were chartered through Radom and were due to operate with an ATR 42 and 72.
 Instead of a direct flight, the connection was operated as an add-on to Czech Airline's existing services to Ostrava, meaning that the plane would make a brief stop in Ostrava on both directions.
 The distance between Radom an Ostrava is 180 miles while the route from Ostrava and Prague is 174 miles, adding up to 354 miles.
 In comparison, the direct line between Radom and Prague is 317 miles long.
 Flights between Ostrava and Radom alone were not put on sale.

 Operations commenced as scheduled.
 The first service saw an occupation of the passengers to Radom while there were no travelers on the return flight.
 The agreement only was valid until 22 February with an extension possible in case of success.
 No extension was made.

-The airport was thereby left again without any scheduled flights by 22 February 2016.